Tāhunanui

-Tāhunanui is one of the suburbs of Nelson, New Zealand.
-It lies between Port Nelson and Nelson Airport and is the site of the main beach for Nelson with a shoreline on the Tasman Bay / Te Tai-o-Aorere.
+Tāhunanui is one of the suburbs of Nelson, on the South Island of New Zealand.
+It lies between Port Nelson and Nelson Airport and is the site of the main beach for Nelson with a shoreline on the Tasman Bay.

 The New Zealand Ministry for Culture and Heritage gives a translation of "large sandbank" for Tāhunanui.

 Geography

 Tāhunanui Beach

 Tāhunanui Beach is Nelson's main beach.
 It lies on the shore of Tasman Bay / Te Tai-o-Aorere on the northern edge of a peninsula which stretches west from Tāhunanui.
 The beach is notable for its long shallow slope, and for this reason is extremely popular with local swimmers, as the water is generally calm and warmed by the sun.

 Oyster Island

 Oyster Island is an island reserve located offshore from Tāhunanui.

 Parks

 Tāhunanui has several local parks: Annesbrook Youth Park, Bolt Reserve, Burrell Park, Centennial Park, Paddys Knob Reserve, Tāhunanui Recreation Reserve, Tasman Heights Reserve and Tosswill Reserve.

 There is also an Airport Peninsula Esplanade on the way into Nelson Airport.